| The PowerUP system software offers mainly three interfaces, the HAL (Hardware

 is necessary.
 This is fact for our current hardware as well as any other

+processor hardware which will be developed in future.
 The ABI is the next layer of system software which uses the HAL as basics.

 It can be seen as the "physical" definition of the interface.